-Performance declined from 228.6 last quarter Best comparable authority:Cambridgeshire at 294.5
+Performance declined from 228.6 last quarter

+Best comparable authority:Cambridgeshire at 294.5

+Good to be low

 The rolling year rate per 10,000 of referrals to children's social care in December 2017 has increased to 230.8 from 228.6.
 This remains within the top quartile.
 This equates to 6,163 referrals in the last twelve months.